 The solar business will see strong growth in the next two years, if the opinions of executives in the solar business prove correct.
-Environmental Design + Construction
+Environmental Design + Construction magazine reports.

 A new poll, "The 2009 U.S. Solar Industry Monitor," conducted by Droege & Comp, an international management consulting firm, and the public relations firm Gibbs & Soell, quizzed some 100 professionals representing key areas of the solar business.